-Asset valuation of UCITS must be done in accordance with the UCI Law, which provides that listed securities should be valued at the last known stock exchange quotation unless not representative.
+The asset valuation of UCITS must be done in accordance with the UCI Law, which provides that listed securities should be valued at the last known stock exchange quotation, unless this is not representative.
 Non-listed securities or listed securities for which the market price is not representative should be valued on the basis of the probable realisation value.